Alysson Dutra

-Alysson Ademir Dutra Paulino (born 10 September 1999), known as Alysson Dutra or just Alysson, is a Brazilian footballer who plays for Rio Claro.
+Alysson Ademir Dutra Paulino (born 10 September 1999), known as Alysson Dutra or just Alysson, is a Brazilian footballer who plays for Camboriú, on loan from Rio Claro.
 Mainly a centre-back, he can also play a left-back.

 Career

 Born in Belo Horizonte, Minas Gerais, Alysson represented Atlético Goianiense as a youth, before signing for Rio Claro ahead of the 2019 Copa Paulista.
 After making his senior debut, he was loaned to União Barbarense in 2020.

 On 2 June 2021, Alysson was announced at São Bento on loan.
 After being back at Rio Claro in the 2022 Campeonato Paulista Série A2, he moved to ASA also in a temporary deal on 25 April 2022.

 Back at Rio Claro ahead of the 2023 campaign, Alysson was loaned to Ferroviária on 3 May of that year.
 He returned to his parent club after helping the side to achieve promotion from the Série D, and was announced at Inter de Limeira also on loan on 11 April 2024.

 On 15 March 2025, Alysson left Inter after suffering relegation from the 2025 Campeonato Paulista.
 On 10 April, he moved to Portuguesa on loan for one year.